dchung13/weather-forecast-website/README.md

 add eventlistener to the created buttons to bring up previous weathers
-    ensure buttons are selected as not active when not selected current button should be active when selected
+    ensure buttons are selected as not active when not selected current button should be active when selected store buttons that have previously been searched in localStorage retrive on screen refresh

+if a previously searched city is already present, do nothing check array for stringified name

+geocoding api on the weather app use to pass a city and return the latitude/longitude
+    use apicall